Netec-Mx/AZ-104-MicrosoftAzureAdministrator/Instructions/Labs/LAB_09b-Implement_Azure_Container_Instances.md

 In this lab, you learn how to implement and deploy Azure Container Instances.

 This lab requires an Azure subscription.
 Your subscription type may affect the availability of features in this lab.
-You may change the region, but the steps are written using **East US**.
+You may change the region, but the steps are written using **Mexico Central**.

 ## Estimated timing: 15 minutes